aptly-dev/aptly/docs/Snapshots.md

 # Manage Snapshots of Repositories and Mirrors
 <div>

-Snapshot is a fixed state of remote repository mirror or local repository.
-Internally snapshot is list of references to packages.
-Snapshot is immutable, i.e. it can’t be changed since it has been created.
-Snapshots could be merged, filtered, individual packages could be pulled, snapshot could be verified for missing dependencies.
-Finally, snapshots could be published as repositories.
+Local Repositories and Mirrors can be snapshotted to get an immutable state.

+Snapshots cab be merged, filtered, verified for missing dependencies.
+Snapshots can be published to be used as APT source.

 </div>